igorbp/ruby-style-guide/README.md

   [1, 2, 3].each { |e| puts e }
   class FooError < StandardError; end
   ```

-  The first variant is slightly more readable (and arguably more
-  popular in the Ruby community in general).
-The second variant has
-  the advantage of adding visual difference between block and hash
-  literals.
-Whichever one you pick - apply it consistently.

 * <a name="no-spaces-braces"></a>
   No spaces after `(`, `[` or before `]`, `)`.